25prabhu10/notes/docs/Concepts/Testing/Unit_Testing.md

 - Regression Testing:

-- System Testing: Works on real hardware.
+- System Testing: Works on real hardware

-- Sanity or smoke test: Run few of most important test first to make sure the app is not on fire before testing rest of the test suite.
+- Sanity or smoke test: Run few of most important test first to make sure the app is not on fire before testing rest of the test suite

 - [Functional Testing](#functional-testing): tests that test actual code